ricardomiguelcardoso/arduino_dioder/README.md

 # arduino_dioder
-Ikea Dioder but with a rotary encoder.
+IKEA DIODER LED Strip Light but with rotary encoder.
 Added Brightness control.
+No smooth and fast color change effects.
+Maybe in the next versions.